dguzenko/newdocs/docs/zoolingual.md

 #### Quick note

 For number based elements, such as Price, this step should be skipped as the language could be assigned in the Layout Positions as explained in Step 2.
-Being able to set only in the positions the language specific configurations, such as label or currency format, the value would be inputed once for all languages but displayed with particual diferences for each of them.
+Being able to set only in the positions the language specific configurations, such as label or currency format, the value would be inputted once for all languages but displayed with particular differences for each of them.

 ### Step 2.
 Position assignment